 4. Training strategy

-The fourth step is to set the training strategy, which defines what the neural network will learn.
-A general training strategy for classification is composed of two terms:
+The fourth step is to set the training strategy defining what the neural network will learn.
+A general training strategy for classification consists of two terms:

 - A loss index.